123samueld/MyKY/Documentation/HowToInstall.md

 ## Actions

+### Give Permission to kill_protocol.sh ( "Off" button)
+Terminating all the processes running in the app is a big deal this has to be set up before running the app or turning off the processes bcomes very messy. "cd" to the project root dir, this will be different on your machien but something like "cd /home/YourUsername/Desktop/MyKY/".
+Once you're in the project root dir enter this command:

+* chmod +x kill_protocol.sh

+At the end you'll test the "off button" later once the "on button" is setup and fully working.

 ### Give Permmission to launch.sh
 In the terminal, change directory to the root of the MyKY app by using "cd -path" to navigate to where you've stored the app folder.
 For example if it was on your desktop the command would be "cd ~.Desktop/MyKY/".
 Then enter this command: